mrparsing/C-Projects/README.md

 - **[Raytracer 2D (SDL2)](./project/raytracing/)** — A simple 2D raytracer that visualizes light interacting with a circle.
 - **[Rotating Cube](./project/cube/)** — A program that renders a rotating 3-D wireframe cube using **SDL2**.
 - **[ASCII Rotating Cube](./project/terminal_cube/)** — Another 3D cube rotating but in the terminal.
 - **[Two-Body Orbit Simulation](./project/orbiting_planets/)** — A program that simulates a two-body gravitational interaction.
 A small blue planet orbits a larger yellow body, with a trail showing its past positions.
-- **[Ray-casting demo](./project/raytracing/)** — A small app that casts ~200 rays against a circle and shows intersections.

 ---